blackflux/lambda-serverless-api/README.md

 ## Getting Started

-Define api and handlers in `handler.js` as following
+Define api and handlers in `handler.js` as follows:

 <!-- eslint-disable import/no-unresolved -->
 ```js